A New Way to Look at Parent Involvement in CollegeSharon Bond

-With your student having started college or starting in the next week or so, you might be anticipating that first panicked or emotional phone call.
+With your student having started college, you might be anticipating that first panicked or emotional phone call.

 New experiences and challenges are going to come fast and furious.
 When they call to ask what they should do in a particular situation, you may find yourself rattling off a response almost without thinking about it.